moleculerjs/site/source/docs/0.15/events.md

 The transporter sends this event once the transporter is disconnected.

 ## `$broker.error`

+Effective error handling is vital for maintaining the reliability of your MoleculerJS application.
+Moleculer emits various error events to alert you to issues during operation:

-The broker emits this event when an error occurs in the [broker](broker.html).
+The broker emits this event when an error occurs in the [broker](broker.html) itself.
 **Event payload**
 ```js
 {